saturn72/cloud-design-patterns/cqrs/README.md

 By providing separate logic for each operation cross-domain-optimization is achieved.
 It is related to [Data Flow Management](../README.md#cqrs) and sets different behaviors for querying data records and creating and updating these records.

+Each executable can leverage 3 channels to acomplish its logic:
+1. command - changes the state of memory object
+2. query - provide info about memory object
+3. notify - declare an event that occured

+`CQRS` defines a general usage of these 3 channels

 ## When (partial)
 * High performant services for query and/or command
 * [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) exists between the update and read models